romanmatyus/crm-users-module/README.md

 #### POST `/api/v1/users/list`

 Lists information of requested users (identified by user IDs).
 Endpoint requires pagination parameter to be included and paginates the result by 1000 users in one response.

+Anonymized users are excluded from list.
+Deactivated users can be included by using `include_deactivated` flag.

 ##### *Headers:*